JavGVastro/VIENTO/Turbulence ISM/Power law slope in H II regions.md

-- [ ] Finish / Review
 - Here we review the literature regarding the index of the observational structure function.
 - We address some problems regarding the observational  power law index of the structure function (two-dimensional and projected), and its relation to its three-dimensional counterpart, and with index of the power and energy spectrum.
 - Relevant when using simulations and synthetic maps  [1](https://github.com/JavGVastro/VIENTO/tree/main/fake_maps) .
-- Relationship between power spectra and observed structure function indexes results:
+- **Relationship between power spectra and observed structure function indexes** results (see below):
 	- non-emissivity fluctuations: $\kappa_{3\text{D}} =  m_{2\text{D}}  + 2$ and for
 	- strong emissivity fluctuations: $\kappa_{3\text{D}} =  m_{2\text{D}}  + 3$